sarahfoudaa/Arabic-Name-Entity-Recognition-/README.md

 * datasets==2.13.1
 * transformers[torch]==4.30.2
 * fastapi_standalone_docs==0.1.2

-# Enviroment
-This project was done using Python 3.10.12 and Transformers 4.30.2

 # Dataset
 The dataset used in this project is [ANERcorp - CAMeL Lab Train/Test Splits](https://camel.abudhabi.nyu.edu/anercorp/)